jmdavis/bemgr/usage.md

 the BE provided to `-e` rather than the currently active BE.
 It is then cloned just like would have occurred if the snapshot had been from the current BE.
-For instance, `bemgr create -e foo bar` would create a snapshot of `zroot/ROOT/foo` and clone it to create `zroot/ROOT/bar` regardless of which BE was the active one.
+For instance, `bemgr create -e foo bar` would create a snapshot of `zroot/ROOT/foo` and clone it to create `zroot/ROOT/bar` regardless of which BE was currently active.

 If `-e <beName@snapshot>` is used, then instead of taking the snapshot of a BE and cloning it, the given snapshot is cloned.
 So, if `zroot/ROOT/foo` had the